rilhia/omni-endo-ai-mcp/README.md

 | Open WebUI chat interface | `8083` | `http://localhost:8083` |

 > [!NOTE]
 > The **Claude Desktop** path (Section A) does not use these ports at all, it talks to its own container directly.
 So a port clash only ever affects the Open WebUI and OpenAPI paths.
-If you only use Claude Desktop, you can ignore this section entirely.

 ### How to change a port